Betoken/Whitepaper/BetokenWhitepaper.md

 ---

 The Betoken fund runs in investment cycles, and at the start of each cycle there is a period of time where investors can deposit & withdraw their funds.
-When a user deposits $X$ Ether, they are given some amount of *Betoken Shares*, a custom ERC20 token, the amount of which is determined by the following equation:

-* $shares = \frac{X}{totalFunds} \times totalShareSupply$

-When they withdraw $X$ Ether, they have to burn some of their shares, the amount of which is determined by the same equation.
-During the first cycle, when there's no money in the fund, we simply use:

-* $shares = constant \times X$

-After the deposit & withdraw period, managers can start making investment decisions for the fund by staking some Kairos — the name we use for control tokens.
-Decisions are immediately turned into actual investments using the equation
+After that, users can propose investments into ERC20 tokens by staking some Kairos — the name we use for control tokens.
+You can stake Kairo into proposals other users made,  which has the same effect as creating the proposal yourself.
+You can also stake Kairo on the opposing side of a proposal to bet on its failure.
+It doesn't have any effect on the investments being made but is important to keeping the Incentivized Meritocracy functional.
+There is a restriction where you must stake no less than a certain proportion of your Kairo balance when staking.

+After a certain time has passed, any changes to proposals and stakes are no longer allowed, and existing proposals are turned into actual investments using the equation

-- $investmentAmount = totalFunds \times \frac{decisionStake}{totalKairoSupply}$
+- $investmentAmount = totalFunds \times \frac{proposalStake}{totalProposalStakeInThisCycle}$

+where $totalProposalStakeInThisCycle$ is the sum of all Kairo staked in support of all investment proposals during the current cycle.
+The reason $totalKairoSupply$ is not used as the denominator is that since it is unlikely that users would stake a large proportion of their Kairo, only a small fraction of the fund's assets would be invested every cycle, which will make the fund unprofitable.

+If you have Kairo and didn't stake anything during the staking period, a certain proportion of your Kairo will be burnt.
+This measure is for preventing Kairo-holding, so that the fund's meritocratic nature is maintained.

-During the decision-making phase, managers can also sell any asset they invested in whenever they want at the current market price.
-After an asset has been sold, the fund's smart contract automatically determines how profitable the investment was and rewards/takes away Kairo based on the results.
-The amount of Kairos a user gets back after selling an asset is $stake \times (1 + ROI)$, so if one of your investments had a 20% ROI, you would get 20% more Kairos back.
+After waiting for a certain time (ex.
+30 days), the fund sells all tokens it invested in at the current market price.
+After the sell process is finished, the fund automatically determines how profitable each investment proposal was and redistributes Kairo based on the results.
+The amount of Kairos a user gets back for each proposal is $userStake \times (1 + ROIofProposal)$ if they supported it, and $userStake \times (1 - ROIofProposal)$ if they went against it, so if a proposal had a 20% ROI, everyone on the supporting side gets 20% more Kairos back, and everyone on the opposing side loses 20% of their stake.

-All investments should be sold before the end of the decision-making phase, or one's staked Kairos would be lost.

-After the decision-making phase is over, a certain proportion (20%) of total profits and is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
-A certain proportion of fund assets (0.1%) is also set aside and distributed among Kairo holders, and another 0.1% is paid to Betoken's developers to fund future support.
-In addition, an exit fee (3%) is charged whenever one withdraws funds.
+At the end of every cycle, a certain proportion (20%) of total profits is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
+A certain proportion of fund assets is also sent to Betoken's developers as a fee for using the platform.

-### 1.3 Additional Reasons of Why Betoken Will be Successful
+### 1.3 Reasons Why Betoken's Model May Work

-While we do have a [formal proof](https://github.com/Betoken/documents/blob/master/Incentivized%20Meritocracies/Incentivized%20Meritocracies.pdf) that Betoken's Incentivized Meritocracy will optimize the fund's profits, we feel it best to provide some additional reasons of why Betoken will be successful that are more intuitive and more closely related to reality.
-They will be laid out below.
+Since Betoken is something unprecedented, we do not have evidence that its model will work as intended.
+A formal proof of Betoken's plausibility also seems unlikely, since it's quite difficult to accurately model actors' behaviors.
+Therefore, we can only give here several possible reasons for which Betoken will work as intended.

 #### 1.3.1 Better Than Direct Investment

 To be able to attract people with flair in investing, we must make participating in Betoken's investment process more lucrative than directly investing in the tokens oneself.
 Fortunately, it is easy to prove that the model satisfies this requirement (discounting the fluctuation of Kairo's price):

-* $ROI_{Betoken} = ROI_{Direct Investment} + \frac{commission+ assetFee}{investmentAmount} \geqslant ROI_{DirectInvestment}$
+* $ROI_{Betoken} = ROI_{Direct Investment} + \frac{commission}{investmentAmount} \geqslant ROI_{DirectInvestment}$

-Therefore, managers are incentivized to join Betoken and make investment decisions.
+Therefore, investors are incentivized to join Betoken and make investment decisions.
+If Betoken does work successfully, this would be one of the main reasons.

 #### 1.3.2 Analogous to Markets

 Betoken's Incentivized Meritocracy shares many similarities to markets of investable assets, such as the stock market and the cryptocurrency market.
-In fact, staking in an investment decision is almost exactly the same as directly investing the token, except that the ROI is better.
+In fact, staking for a proposal is almost exactly the same as directly investing the token, except that the ROI is better.
 Therefore, we can estimate Betoken's success as a meritocracy by looking at how meritocratic the stock market and other markets currently are.

 To our knowledge, there is no evidence that they are not meritocratic: no one's heard of a dumb and inexperienced investor besting market growth, and smart people (like those at Renaissance Technologies) have achieved amazing ROIs (71.8% annual on average! [[source](https://en.wikipedia.org/wiki/Renaissance_Technologies)]).
 Thus, we can expect that Betoken will also be meritocratic.